-07 Nov What potential hires want out of a seasonal job
+07 Nov What potential hires want out of a seasonal job?

 Researchers advised talent teams to “think long term” regarding seasonal job proposals.

 ’Tis the season for holiday hiring.
 With a recession on the horizon, the hourly worker market is getting more intense.
 Motivated by inflation, one in four hourly workers are juggling multiple gigs, according to a Sep.
 2022 report by Snagajob.
-This balancing act may have something to do with worries around job stability; about 19% of respondents said they are concerned about shifts such as layoffs and hour reduction.
+This balancing act may have something to do with worries around job stability; about 19% of respondents said they are concerned about shifts such as layoffs and hour reductions.

 Here are some more useful tidbits to keep in mind as talent teams jingle up interest in temporary roles and make moves to retain talent for 2023.

 - 69%: Percentage of respondents who want weekly payouts

 - 62%: Percentage of respondents who are interested in flexible scheduling